ron-from-nl/TinyPass/README.md

 ## Description

-Tiny Pass works with "Secrets".
-Every Secret can have any number of "Custom Fields" with different "Field Types" such as: "URL" "Mail" "Pass" "Text" "Note".
+Tiny Pass works with "Secrets" which can have any number of "Custom Fields" with different field types, such as: "URL" "Mail" "Pass" "Text" "Note".
-Secrets can be a member of a "Group" that is selected from a list.
-The Group selection list is editable so new Groups are easily added to the user's groups.
+Secrets can be members of a "Group" selected from a list.
+The group selection list is editable, so new groups can be easily added to the user's groups.
-The Interface has a powerful Search Engine that deeply searches "Secrets" and "Custom Fields" optionally filtered by Group (SQLite "LIKE" wildcards "_" and "%" apply.
+The interface has a powerful search engine that searches deep into "Secrets" and "Custom Fields", optionally filtered by group (SQLite "LIKE" wildcards "_" and "%" apply.
-You can sort all columns in ascending and descending order and it allows you to select multiple "Secret", "User" or "Group" records for Deletion or CSV Export.
+You can sort all columns in ascending and descending order and you can select multiple "Secret", "User" or "Group" records for deletion or CSV export.
-By default there are two Users called User: "admin" (role: "Admin") and User: "tiny" (role: "User").
-Admins can also Add, Change or Remove Users (including their secrets).
+By default, there are two users named User: "admin" (role: "Admin") and User: "tiny" (role: "User").
+Administrators can also add, change, or delete users (including their secrets).
-CSV Import / Export (with auto format recognition) is compatible with more than 10 different Password Managers including different browsers and other well known formats.
+CSV Import/Export (with automatic format recognition) is compatible with more than 10 different password managers, including various browsers and other well-known formats.
-Tiny Pass AES-256-CTR en/decrypts all "Password" fields with a SHA512 hash-key of your user password that is written nowhere, so please remember your User Password!
+Tiny Pass AES-256-CTR encrypts/decrypts all "Password" fields with a SHA512 hash key of your user password that is not written anywhere, so remember your user password!
 TinyPass is designed with performance in mind and also supports mobile screens.

 ## User Licence